 Royalty free music is still changing and growing.

-It is not a “standardized” licence so ensure you always check with your individual music provider that your licence covers what you need.
+It is not a “standardised” licence so ensure you always check with your individual music provider that your licence covers what you need.

 There is a lot of myths & misconceptions about royalty free music out there, however, I hope this quick article has covered the most popular myths and given a little clarity.